raft-tech/TANF-app/docs/Technical-Documentation/auth-architecture.md

 | `GET /v2/auth_check` | `AuthorizationCheck` | Returns current user authentication status |
 | `GET /v2/logout/oidc` | `KeycloakLogoutView` | Clears the standard Django session and returns to the TDP frontend |

+Standard and admin browser sessions use different cookie names and signed session scopes.
+The standard auth routes accept `sessionid` sessions scoped to `standard`; `/admin-auth/*` and trusted `/admin-api/*` routes accept `admin_sessionid` sessions scoped to `admin`.
+A cookie copied into the other name is rejected.

 ### OIDC Backend (`KeycloakOIDCBackend`)

 Extends `mozilla-django-oidc`'s `OIDCAuthenticationBackend` with TDP-specific logic: